DexWrist: A Robotic Wrist for Constrained and Dynamic Manipulation

 "

-Enables more efficient and intuitive teleoperation in constrained, human-centric environments
+More efficient and intuitive teleoperation in constrained, human-centric environments due to its human-level wrist dexterity

-More data efficient: Fewer environment resets required and less overall human teleoperator time in constrained spaces.
+More data efficient: Fewer environment resets required and less overall human teleoperator time in constrained & dynamic tasks.

 More intuitive: DexWrist's human-like kinematics and design collect shorter trajectories and more natural behavior for manipulation in constrained, human-centric environments.